alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 'Top speed': number 'km/h' = .'Car'&'fast' .'Top speed'
 ```
 Here we used property `Car` with reference rule `fast` (this means `Car` can only have values of `Electric vehicles` that also have state `Fast`) to derive `Top speed` by using the notation `.'property'&'where'`.
-Back to our model, since a state is not a property there is no property to refer to and therefore the notation becomes `.&'where'`.
+Back to our model, as a state is not a property there is no property to refer to and therefore the notation becomes `.&'where'`.

 Here is the result of ouw efforts in the app:
 ![Table and priority](./images_model/033.png)